kdl-org/kdl4j/README.md

 final KDLDocument documentFromReader = parser.parse(new FileReader("some/file.kdl"))
 ```

+`KDLDocument` objects, and all descendants of `KDLObject`, are immutable and threadsafe, though that is not true of their
+`Builder` objects.
+If you need to make changes to a `KDLDocument`, use the `filter()` and `mutate()` functions explained below.

 ### Searching

 The `Search` class allows for quick location of nodes in the document tree.
-Nodes match if all of below are true:
+Nodes match if all of the below are true:

 * Matches at least one identifier predicate
 * Matches at least one argument predicate if specified, or all of them if `matchAllArgs()` is set